 NORAD: Will provide information but must not know what is going on.
 Routine patrols from Canada and Alaska as well as a Canadian Ice Breaker will be in the area.
 These should be avoided.

-STRATCOM: Two Ohio class SSBNs are operating in the area, as always leave a safe maneuvering area around them and do not draw attention to them under any circumstances.
+STRATCOM: Two Ohio class SSBNs are operating in the area, as always leave a safe manoeuvring area around them and do not draw attention to them under any circumstances.

 Civil traffic: Shipping traffic in the region will consist mostly of oil tankers transiting from the existing platforms to and from ports in the south.
 Several oil exploration operations are ongoing which will have powerful sonars operating.